For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Decide how much money you'd be happy to spend across the whole festival and divide this across each day.

-You could potentially take that amount of money in cash (but keep it safe!).
+You could potentially take that money in cash (but keep it safe!).
 Or, you could use an app like Monzo which will let you set budgets and notify you when you're overspending.

 Either way, don't think you need to keep pace with your friends when it comes to buying things.
 Stick to your music festival budget and concentrate on soaking up that festival atmosphere.